 Another corridor with bones and skulls

-Me in the 2nd more elborate bone throne
+Me in the 2nd more elaborate bone throne

-We spent a total of 6 hours in the catacombs, and we never saw one other person.
-At one time we heard some techno music being played and even smelled a cigarette, but we never actually saw anyone.
-On our return we tried to exit a manhole, but the lid was sealed, and we instead had to return from the same entrance through the railroad tunnel that we entered the catacombs through.
+We spent a total of six hours in the Catacombs and, remarkably, didn’t encounter a single other person.
+At one point, we heard techno music echoing faintly through the tunnels and even caught the smell of a cigarette, but we never saw anyone.
+On our way out, we attempted to exit through a manhole, only to find the lid sealed shut.
+In the end, we had to retrace our steps and exit through the same abandoned railroad tunnel we’d used to enter.